 Community Action Agency

 In alignment with the State of Emergency to contain COVID-10, Community Action Agency facilities in Jackson, Adrian and Hillsdale will be closed to the public beginning Monday, March 23rd.
-Staff will be working remotely to ensure that we are able to be responsive to the needs in our communities.
+Staff will be working remotely to ensure that they are able to be responsive to the needs in our communities.

 Jackson – 517-784-4800